Mike-Yue/tk_bot/README.md

 7: Cache list of PMC members...currently the list is refreshed everytime the bot is mentioned, which is inefficient as the list doesn't change often

+8: ~~Set up logging~~

+	- Currently logging to bot_logs.log of the root dir of the project

 And many more that I probably forgot to mention here

+## AWS Server
+The bot is kept running 24/7 via **Supervisorctl**.

+The program configuration file for this teamkill bot is located at `/etc/supervisor/conf.d/TK_bot.conf`

+If updates are made to the `TK_bot.conf` file, remember to run `sudo supervisorctl reread && sudo supervisorctl update` to reload the config file and update.